Monday, February 4, 2013

 Husband: (Takes out a little pink outfit) Look at that.

 Husband: (Painting a picture) Imagine, pink curtains, light pink walls and a medium pink cradle.
-And our little angel in this beautiful outfit.
+And our little angel in this beautiful pink outfit.
 What do you think?

 Wife: It will be fantastic.
 And when she is a little older, we should get her a little bed with soft pillows and floral bedsheets.